 As a person nears the end of their life, they often become more aware of what is truly important to them.
 They may need to make amends to loved ones, or they may want assurance that their loved ones will be all right after they’re gone.
 They may think about how they want to be remembered.

 If you are a caregiver, or a family member or close friend, you may have questions or issues to work through, too.
 You may have to cope with overwhelming feelings while doing your best to take care of your loved one.
 You may be making difficult decisions, with or without family to support you.

 If you are so busy taking care of your loved one’s needs, you may feel you can’t take a break.
 A social worker can assist you with arranging for respite care so that you can take some time for yourself.
 Social workers can also assist you with advance directives and with arranging support from other organizations (such as Meals on Wheels).

 Social workers and spiritual care counselors can assist you with planning a funeral or memorial service (a SCC is available to officiate the service, if needed).

 To ensure that you are treated with respect and dignity, all VNSNY staff members receive ongoing training.
-VNSNY Hospice Care works with the National Institute for Jewish Hospice, the Chinese American Coalition for Compassionate Care, and SAGE (the country’s largest and oldest organization dedicated to the health and well-being of LGBTQ older adults).
+VNSNY Hospice Care works with the National Institute for Jewish Hospice, the Chinese American Coalition for Compassionate Care, and SAGE (the country’s largest and oldest organization dedicated to the health and well-being of LGBT older adults).

 VNSNY Hospice has Level Five status with We Honor Veterans, recognizing our expertise in caring for veterans of all branches of the military.
 Veterans often have unique cultural and systemic barriers during end-of-life care.
 Liaisons in our Hospice Care for Veterans Program understand how military culture and experiences can affect a person.
 Liaisons are veterans themselves.
 They have the specific technical expertise to help address and overcome these barriers so that veterans and their loved ones can have a positive experience.